BMI-Estimation/main/readme.md

 To generate the front and side view data from your image dataset, first copy your images into the 'images' folder.
 Please ensure the files are named correctly as described above, and that there are a equal number of front and side photographs in the folder.

-Download the [Mask-RCNN](https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5) trained on the COCO Dataset.
+Download the [Mask-RCNN](https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5) trained on the COCO Dataset, place it in root directory.

 Next, run the BMI_Estimation.py file from the terminal.